-Continuing the Southern trend of our top 5, Alabama is #40 in Interstate Speeding Fatalities per Mile of Interstate.
-That’s not the worst category for Alabama though.
-They were #47 overall for IIHS Death Rate averages, not to mention bottom 15 in bridge ratings and highway deaths.
+Continuing the Southern trend of our Top Five, Alabama is #40 in Interstate Speeding Fatalities per Mile of Interstate, which is not the worst category for Alabama.
+They are #47 for IIHS Death Rate averages, not to mention the bottom fifteen in bridge ratings and highway deaths.

 Best Ranking Factor: Highway Bridges Rated Obsolete or Deficient (5th)